 History lecture courses offered at another Canadian university are always given credit if the course is officially designated as a History course.

+Some of your undergraduate History credits from another university may count to your Queen’s History degree plan.
 The Queen’s History Department accepts almost all History courses taken at other Canadian universities for transfer credit.
-Exceptions do exist, so please confirm your course selection with the History Department’s Advisor for International Exchanges & Transfer Credits [AC3] prior to enrolment.
+Exceptions do exist, so please confirm your course selection with the History Department’s Advisor for International Exchanges & Transfer Credits prior to enrolment.

 If a course at another university covers roughly the same content as a course offered at Queen’s, the equivalent Queen’s course number will appear on your transcript.
 For example, a course in Canadian history which resembles the basic outline of a Queen’s course in Canadian history, will receive the actual Queen’s course number (for example, HIST 260).
 If this is granted, you cannot take the same course again at Queen’s for credit.
 That is, if your exchange or letter of permission course was evaluated as HIST 260, you are unable to enrol in HIST 260 at Queen’s during the remainder of your degree plan.